zbhavyai/fedora-setup/docs/IntelliJ_IDEA.md

 ## Installation

-1. The installation is done via flatpak.
+1. The installation is done via flatpak or tar archive.

-2. Use the terminal `/usr/bin/env -- flatpak-spawn --host --env=TERM=xterm-256color bash`.
+2. Use the terminal `/usr/bin/env -- flatpak-spawn --host --env=TERM=xterm-256color bash` for flatpak installation.

-3. To use the system's JDK, first install the openjdk flatpak extension, and then set environment variable `FLATPAK_ENABLE_SDK_EXT=openjdk`.
+3. To use the system's JDK in flatpak installation, first install the openjdk flatpak extension, and then set environment variable `FLATPAK_ENABLE_SDK_EXT=openjdk`.

    ```shell
    flatpak install flathub org.freedesktop.Sdk.Extension.openjdk